nevermined-io/defi-marketplace/docs/Using_marketplace.md

 Also, other advanced filters can be used, to only return datasets that cames from a specific blockchain, publication date or based on the price.

 ## Buying datasets
 Once we know which datasets we want to download, we need to add them to the shopping cart.
-There are several ways to do a show.
+There are several ways to do it:

 - Adding the dataset from the search list.
 When the search list is returned all the datasets will have an icon at the right to directly add the dataset to the shopping cart